fedejinich/engine/README.md

 ```

 The Zig website has [installation instructions](https://ziglang.org/learn/getting-started/) which
-walk through how to install Zig on each platform - the engine code should work on Zig v0.13.0,
+walk through how to install Zig on each platform - the engine code should work on Zig v0.11.0,
 though tracks Zig's master branch so this may change in the future if breaking language changes are
 introduced.
+Note that **due to a [bug in the Zig
+compiler](https://github.com/ziglang/zig/issues/17768), compiling with a version of Zig before
+`0.12.0-dev.876+aaf46187a` is recommended for performance**.

 `libpkmn` can be built with `-Dshowdown` to instead produce the Pokémon Showdown compatible
 `libpkmn-showdown` library.
 Furthermore, protocol message logging can be enabled through `-Dlog`.